MayDaniel/clj-microblog/README.md

 ## License

-Clj-Microblog is licensed under the Eclipse Public License, the same as Clojure.
+clj-microblog is licensed under the Eclipse Public License, the same as Clojure.